She Don't Care About Time: Reception

 Since its release, "She Don't Care About Time" has been highly praised by fellow Byrd members.
 When asked about the recording, McGuinn stated: "I love that song ('She Don't Care About Time'), I really do.
 I don't know why that never got on.
 That was for the Turn Turn Turn album, right?
 I think we had enough stuff already – except that I'm not too happy with the last four cuts of that album."
 David Crosby and Chris Hillman were also big advocates of song, praising its importance in many interviews since Clark's death.

 Cash Box described it as a "rollicking, hard-driving contagious, teen-angled romancer."
 AllMusic critic Matthew Greenwald considers it to be "one of the early Byrds' finest records" and that the Bach-inspired guitar lines (from "Joy of Man's Desiring") "took the song to even greater heights".
 In 2012, Will Levith of Ultimate Classic Rock rated the song as Clark's third best composition, praising McGuinn's Bach-inspired guitar riff and Clark's "introspective lyrics and driving melody".

 Appearances

 In addition to its appearance on The Byrds' second album as a bonus track, "She Don't Care About Time" also appears on several compilations, including The Original Singles: 1965–1967, Volume 1, The Essential Byrds, History of The Byrds, and the expanded and reissued edition of Never Before.

 The song is also available on the There Is a Season boxset, which comprises 99 tracks and includes material from each of the band's twelve studio albums, presented in roughly chronological order.

-A version by Richie Furay and Carla Olson appears on Olson's 2013 album "Have Harmony, Will Travel".
-The recording features former Byrd John York on guitar and producer Richard Podolor on mandolin.

-The song was also revisited by Chris Hillman on his Tom Petty produced 2017 album “Biding My Time.”
-Hillman told Rolling Stone magazine that it “is one of my favorite Gene Clark compositions.”
+The song was also revisited by Chris Hillman on his Tom Petty produced 2017 album Biding My Time.
+Hillman told Rolling Stone magazine that it "is one of my favorite Gene Clark compositions".